Five Reasons to Visit Ouray Colorado and our Ouray Hotel This Summer!

-You can also take a short (but steep) hike to the bridge above the falls and look down on the fury of the water as it plummets into the canyon – and as an added treat, enjoy beautiful views of Ouray.
-The area, designated an important bird watching area by the National Audubon Society, is the preferred habitat for the state’s largest population of Black Swifts, a protected species.
+Additionally, there is a short (but steep) hike to the bridge above the falls and look down on the fury of the water as it plummets into the canyon.
+As an added treat, enjoy beautiful views of Ouray.
+Designated an important bird watching area by the National Audubon Society, Box Canyon Falls Park is the preferred habitat for the state’s largest population of Black Swifts, a protected species.

-For other hikes, visit http://boxcanyonouray.com/activities/summer-activities/hiking/ and download the Ouray Perimeter Trail guide and look to our blog for more information on hiking trails.
+For other hikes, visit http://boxcanyonouray.com/activities/summer-activities/hiking/ .
+Download the Ouray Perimeter Trail guide or look to our blog for more information on hiking trails.
 In fact, some hikes are readily accessible and can originate from the hotel parking lot.
 Let one of our helpful associates orient you and set you on your way.

 The Ouray Hot Springs Pool is the second-largest natural hot springs in the world with nearly a million gallons of water, fed by two local springs.
-In addition to several soaking sections at a variety of temperatures, the pool has a lap swim section, diving area, large slide, shallow section for youngsters, and game area for water volleyball.
+In addition to several soaking sections at a variety of temperatures, the pool has a lap swim section, diving area, slides and shallow section for youngsters.
+Not to mention a game area for water volleyball.
 Floats are available for rent at the pool.
-In addition our hotel has natural hot springs onsite.
+Likewise, our hotel has natural hot springs onsite.
 Box Canyon Lodge and Hot Springs four redwood tubs terraced on the mountainside offer panoramic views.